Islamic State launches new assault on besieged eastern city in Syria

 By ASSOCIATED PRESS Published: January 14, 2017

-BEIRUT — Islamic State militants launched a new offensive on government-held areas in the contested city of Deir el-Zour on Saturday, attacking the eastern city from several sides in the most intense action in a year, the Syrian government and opposition activists said.
+BEIRUT — Islamic State militants launched their biggest assault in a year on government-held areas of the contested city of Deir el-Zour Saturday, attacking from several fronts and triggering intense fighting in the eastern region bordering Iraq, the Syrian government and opposition activists said.

-Syrian television said three people were killed and nine were wounded in IS rocket attacks on several neighborhoods of the city.
+Syrian state TV said three people were killed and nine were wounded in IS rocket attacks on several neighborhoods of the city.

-Intense fighting broke out between Syrian troops and IS members in the city and in the vicinity of a nearby military airport controlled by government forces after the militants launched their multi-pronged attack starting from the area of Baghaliyeh near the northwestern tip of the city.
+Intense fighting broke out between Syrian troops and the extremist group's fighters both inside the city and around the vicinity of a nearby military airport controlled by government forces.
+The militants had launched their multi-pronged attack starting from the area of Baghaliyeh near the northwestern tip of the city.
+Deir el-Zour carries strategic significance for IS as it links the group's Iraq territory to its de facto capital of Raqqa in Syria.

 Loud explosions that shook the city were reported.
 Activists said Syrian warplanes were taking part in the battles.